anqhuang-deloitte/aws_codingschool_github/README.md

 3. Pull differences.
 4. Create a local branch with the name ```feature/<my_first_name>-gitignore``` from your local main branch.
 5. Switch to this new created local branch.
 6. Create a .gitignore folder.
-The goal is to hide (1) buildspec.yaml file (2) every python file (3) whole test folder (4) every file starts with "backend" in its name and which are files with format .tvars (5) every outputs.tf file in terraform folder
+The goal is to hide (1) buildspec.yaml file (2) every python file (3) whole test folder (4) every file starts with "backend" in its name and which are files with format .tvars
 7. Find out how to apply .gitignore changes instantly, because we want to commit & push a clean repo where all the files/folders listed in .gitignore are hidden.
 8. Save changes.
 9. Stage changes.